pnp/PnP-Sites-Core/Core/Documentation.md

 Looks up a localized string similar to Deactivating feature {0} in web..
 #### FeatureExtensions_FeatureActivationProblem
 Looks up a localized string similar to Problem with activation for feature id {0}.
 Error = {1}.
+#### FeatureExtensions_ProcessFeatureInternal_FeatureActivationState
+Looks up a localized string similar to Activation state for feature with id {1} was {0}..
+#### FeatureExtensions_ProcessFeatureInternal_FeatureActive
+Looks up a localized string similar to Feature activation for {0} returned success..
+#### FeatureExtensions_ProcessFeatureInternal_FeatureException
+Looks up a localized string similar to Error caught while waiting for ExecuteQueryRetry to complete.
+Error = {0}..
 #### FieldAndContentTypeExtensions_AddField0ToContentType1
 Looks up a localized string similar to Adding field ({0}) to content type ({1})..
 #### FieldAndContentTypeExtensions_ContentType01AlreadyExists